CMA Webinar Recap:

 Listen to (41:00 – 44:22) for Scott’s other three questions to ask here.

-When digital media buying
+When to use digital media buying

 Get help.
-Make sure that your team is educated in cannabis compliance, it can be beneficial to have previously worked with age-restricted advertising.
+Make sure that your team is educated in cannabis compliance.
+It can be beneficial to have previously worked with age-restricted advertising.

 Listen to (44:20 – 45:36) for Scott’s other tips on digital buying here.

 In the cannabis industry, your content marketing strategy is crucial since paid advertising options are limited.
-Through the selection of the right keywords can completely change your search engine optimization and further your cannabis business.
+The selection of the right cannabis keywords can completely change your search engine optimization and further your cannabis business.
 With curiosity spinning around cannabis in the US, this is the time to optimize your keywords.
 As the US society continues to become more open and curious about cannabis, they search more, and having a high ranking website now, could mean the success and longevity of your cannabis brand.